ipdk-io/networking-recipe/docs/apps/lnw/es2k/es2k-linux-networking-lag.md

 ### Test the ping scenarios

 - Verify the underlay ping is working fine via the active path.
-- Verify the overlay ping between VM's on same host is working fine via the active path.
+- Verify the overlay ping between VMs on same host is working fine via the active path.
 - Note the active link by using the command "cat /proc/net/bonding/bond0" on both MEV host and LP device.
 - Shut the active link on both MEV host and its peer Link Partner.
 - Verify the switchover happened from active to backup interface.